metro-mpi/verilator/docs/guide/warnings.rst

 source code corresponding to the error, prefixed by the line number and a "
 | ".
 Following this is typically an arrow and ~ pointing at the error on
 the source line directly above.

-Instead of parsing this text diagnostic output, tools that need to understand Verilator's warning output should read the SARIF JSON output created with :vlopt:`--diagnostics-sarif`.

 List Of Warnings